 Skip to main content

-Role restrictions let you control who’s eligible to be assigned specific roles during an incident.
-For example you may want only members of your Security team to be the Incident Lead for Security incidents.
-Restrictions are configured per incident type, so you can tailor role eligibility to match the needs of different incident types.
+Role restrictions let you control who’s eligible to be assigned specific roles during an incident, and what permissions each role grants.
+For example, you may want only members of your Security team to be the Incident Lead for Security incidents, and grant that role permission to manage the incident lifecycle.
+Restrictions and permissions are configured per incident type, so you can tailor each role to match the needs of different incident types.
+Role-level permissions are available on the Enterprise plan.

-To configure role restrictions, head to Settings → Types and select the incident type you want to configure.
+To configure a role, head to Settings → Types and select the incident type you want to configure.
 Scroll to the Roles section.

 Roles section with no restrictions

-Click the three-dot menu on any role and select Edit restrictions to open the restriction drawer.
+Click the three-dot menu on any role and select Configure role to open the configuration drawer.
+The drawer has two sections: Who can get this role? and Grant additional permissions.

 Role restrictions drawer with no restrictions